Evidlo/passhole/MANUAL.rst

 =====

 ~/.config/passhole.ini
     Default location of config.
-Specify multiple databases here or edit the default paths of the default database.
+Specify multiple databases here or edit database options.
 See the config section for supported directives.

 ~/.passhole.kdbx
     Default location of KeePass database.
 Override with --database *PATH*